 I’m glad mfs actually supporting her thru this.
 When I watched the video the second time it was hard to laugh cause I could tell shorty genuinely didn’t know she had put one of the worlds most powerful adhesives in her shit.
 I hope she recovers well 🙏🏾 #gorillagluegirlFebruary 6, 2021

-And now, according to several reports, Tessica is recovering from surgery to have the adhesive removed from her scalp.
+Thankfully now, according to several reports, Tessica had the surgery to have the adhesive removed from her scalp.

 Rodriguez said: "She is currently resting and healing from the ordeal.
 As you can imagine, Tessica's scalp is extremely sensitive right now and will need some time to recover."

-And while the removal is estimated to cost around $12,500, Dr. Obeng is reportedly providing the service pro bono.
+And while the removal was estimated to cost around $12,500, Dr. Obeng reportedly provided the service pro bono.

 Lesson learnt: if it's not meant to be put in your hair don't try to create a new beauty hack by sticking it in your hair.